 Some Terms You’ll Likely Hear When Talking About Trans and Non-Binary Issues.

 I was published in Style Magazine again!
 Check it out! ^_^

 Just like I did with the last article that was published in Style Magazine, the following is a copy of the original article…with a couple videos and 6 questions answered instead of five, because I couldn’t decide on which to use :-p (more…)

-A friend and colleague in the area recently interviewed me for her counseling blog.
+A friend and local therapist recently interviewed me for her counseling blog.
 We talked a little about addiction, codependency, couples therapy, and what led me to become a counselor.
 Take a look! ^_^ :

 Queerbaiting has been coming up a lot in therapy recently.
-In my counseling work with LGBTQ clients, a common theme is the feeling of being under represented, trivialized, and/or made to be the target of jokes by mainstream culture.
+In my work as an LGBTQ therapist. a common theme that comes up is the feeling of being under represented, trivialized, and/or made to be the target of jokes by mainstream culture.
 The kind of sentiment that brings up these emotions is especially present in a lot of mainstream media.
-Many in the LGBTQ community have found ways to cope with and tolerate this exclusion in the media, but it can be difficult, and sometimes feel even worse when it seems as if there might be some LGBTQ inclusion and there turns out to be none.
+Many in the LGBTQ community have found ways to cope with and tolerate this exclusion in the media, but it can be difficult, and sometimes feel even worse when it seems as if there might be some LGBTQ inclusion and there turns out to be none. (more…)